Julian Assange extradition appeal hearing – day two live coverage

 A foreign reporter just got a VERY scary shock after taking photo in court.
 Judge made him stand, told if u do it again you go to prison.

-The case has started again for the afternoon.
 A foreign reporter just got a VERY scary shock after taking photo in court.
 Judge made him stand, told if u do it again you go to prison.
+Robert Booth has sent his summing up of this morning's exchanges.

 The case laid out by Clare Montgomery QC, appearing for the Swedish authorities, is that Julian Assange must be extradited to Sweden to face the accusations of rape and sexual assault, because the prosecutors' case against him clearly alleges that there was no consent during a string of sexual encounters in Stockholm last August.